-Disclaimer : This article is written by Ryo, whose site is currently down & what's left is an un-updated Git repo.
-I'm putting it up here as an archived content (with some fixes &
+Disclaimer : This article is written by Ryo, who has long since disappeared into the etherspace (or something like that, but this is not about him so I'll stop here).
+I'm putting it up here as an archived content (with some fixes (mostly linking archive.org snapshots of Ryo's sites?) &

 The boomers are still so hopelessly brainwashed, they keep denying the fact that research after research after research after research after research shows that piracy does not equal a lost sale.
 In fact, cracking down on piracy is exactly what results in an undesired outcome.
 Despite all the efforts to wake them up to this reality, the MAFIAA continues singlehandedly destroying the internet even harder than all governments combined have ever been able to do.